Syria: Death by coronavirus - the latest fate awaiting Syrians

 Officially, Damascus is still saying “no coronavirus infections are registered in Syria”*.
 But this comes from a regime notorious for its untruths.
 If nothing else, nine years of crisis and repression in Syria have taught us that the authorities - along with Russia and other allied forces - have routinely misinformed the world, including the United Nations, of the humanitarian situation in the country.

-We have to be incredibly sceptical about any claims regarding Syria being coronavirus-free.
+We have to be incredibly sceptical about any claims regarding Syria being free of coronavirus cases.

 The regime's ability to detect cases across the whole of the country, and manage them, is extremely limited given the serious shortage of trained staff and equipment.